nbr23/ydl-podcast/README.md

   the podcast xml files generated.
 - `url_root`: root url for the static files (used in the generation of the XML to point to the media files.
+- `format`: file format to force youtube-dl to use (eg mp4, webm, mp3 for audio only…)

 ## Usage